openxpki/openxpki/doc/upgrading.rst

      ADD PRIMARY KEY (`session_id`), ADD INDEX(`modified`);

 If you use backend sessions, please also set the "cookey" secret phrase to encrypt the session cookies in the webui config.
-Otherwise a person with access to the server logs can very easily hijack running sessions!
+Otherwise, a person with access to the server logs can very easily hijack running sessions!